yashjagda/Processor-Simulator-in-C/README.md

 ---------------------------------------------------------------------------------
 APEX Pipeline Simulator
 ---------------------------------------------------------------------------------
-A simple implementation of 5 Stage APEX Pipeline
+A simple implementation of 7 Stage APEX Pipeline

 Notes:
 ----------------------------------------------------------------------------------
-1) This code is a simple implementation of 5 Stage APEX Pipeline.
+1) This code is a simple implementation of 7 Stage APEX Pipeline.

-	 Fetch -> Decode -> Execute -> Memory -> Writeback
+	 Fetch -> Decode -> Execute-1 -> Execute-2 -> Memory-1 -> Memory-2 -> Writeback

 	 You can read, modify and build upon given codebase to add other features as required in project description.
 You are also free to write your own